liam61/the-soul-card-util/README.md

 // simple usage
 window.findCardsInAllAntes(/* the cards you want to find */)

-// or for custom usage
-window.findCardsInAnte(6, ['Blueprint', 'Brainstorm', 'Diet Cola'])
+// or for custom usage to get single ante window.findCardsInAnte(6, ['Blueprint', 'Brainstorm', 'Diet Cola'])

-// or use preset to find 'HighCard' cards window.findCardsInAnte(13, null, { preset: 'HighCard' })
+// or use preset config to find cards window.findCardsInAnte(13, { preset: 'HighCard' })
 ```

 ### 2.1 api